quii/go-specs-greet/README.md

 ## Wrapping up

-Hopefully, with this approach, you can see our application's predictable, structured workflow for driving change.

-On your day job, you can imagine talking to a stakeholder who wants to extend the system you work on in some way.
-Capture it in a domain-centric, implementation-agnostic way in the specification, and use it as a north-star towards your efforts.
-Separating essential and accidental complexity concerns will make your work less ad-hoc and more structured and deliberate.

 Building systems with a reasonable cost of change requires you to have ATs engineered to help you, not become a maintenance burden.
 On top of this, though, they can be used as a means of guiding, or as a GOOS says, "growing" your software methodically.

+Hopefully, with this example, you can see our application's predictable, structured workflow for driving change, and see how you could use it for your own work.

+You can imagine talking to a stakeholder who wants to extend the system you work on in some way.
+Capture it in a domain-centric, implementation-agnostic way in a specification, and use it as a north-star towards your efforts.
+Riya and I describe leveraging BDD techniques like "Example Mapping" [in our GopherconUK talk](https://www.youtube.com/watch?v=ZMWJCk_0WrY) to help you more deeply understand the essential complexity, to allow you to write simpler, and more meaningful specifications.

+Separating essential and accidental complexity concerns will make your work less ad-hoc and more structured and deliberate.

 ### What has been covered